thma/LtuPatternFactory/README.md

         htmlToText          -- a HTML to Text with html markup, externally provided via import
 ```

-This definition assumes that `tocToMDText`, `textToMarkDown`, `markDownToHtml` and `htmlToText` are present in the current scope.
+This definition assumes that apart from `tocToMDText` which has already been defined the functions `textToMarkDown`, `markDownToHtml` and `htmlToText` are also present in the current scope.
-This is done by the following import statement:
+This is achieved by the following import statement:

 ```haskell
 import CheapskateRenderer (HTML, MarkDown, textToMarkDown, markDownToHtml, htmlToText)